Grooved carpet shell: Location

-Despite improper management in the past, some regions in the Atlantic coast of the Iberian Peninsula, including Portugal's Algarve, Spain's Galicia and of the Mediterranean basin, as well as Ireland, currently have solid populations of Ruditapes decussatus.
+Despite improper management in the past, some regions in the Atlantic coast of the Iberian Peninsula, including Portugal's Algarve and Spain's Galicia, and Spain's Mediterranean basin, as well as Ireland, currently have solid populations of Ruditapes decussatus.

 Uses

 Ruditapes decussatus is cultured from the Atlantic coast of France, Spain, Portugal and in the Mediterranean basin.
 It is often grown with other bivalves (Venerupis pullastra, Venerupis rhomboides, Venerupis aurea, Dosinia exoleta and Tellina incarnata).
 Their main predators are shore crabs (Carcinus maenas); starfish (Asterias rubens and Marthasterias glacialis); gastropods (Natica sp.); and birds (Larus sp).
 An individual Carcinus maenas (6.5 cm width) can consume 5 or 6 clams per day.
 Marine aquaculture production of grooved carpet shell in 2003 was 3,007 t in Portugal, which excludes non-aquaculture harvesting of the species.

 Between 1997 and 2001 total aquaculture production varied between 3,700 and 4,900 tonnes, from five countries.
 Most was produced by Portugal but France and Spain have also been significant producers; however, the contribution from France is now much lower than before; in 1995 it was by far the leading producer with nearly 5,200 tonnes but in 2004 it produced only 475 tonnes.
 Global production seems to be declining; in 2004 it was only 2,700 tonnes but the United Kingdom had appeared as a minor producer.

 It is consumed fresh and canned.